bjcosta/landscaping/pond/README.md

 >      (a)  not have a water depth of more than 300mm, and
 >      (a1)  not have a surface area of more than 10m2, and
 >      (b)  if it is constructed or installed in a heritage conservation area or a draft heritage conservation area—be located in the rear yard.
-> (2)  Despite subclause 1(a), a pond sump may be placed in a water feature or pond below a water depth of 300mm if the sump is covered with a bolted or anchored grate that is capable of supporting a weight of 150kg.
+> (2)  Despite sub clause 1(a), a pond sump may be placed in a water feature or pond below a water depth of 300mm if the sump is covered with a bolted or anchored grate that is capable of supporting a weight of 150kg.

 I believe this means if the pond was < 300 mm deep and surface area < 10 m ^2 then no approval is required.